1jour1vin

 Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5

-A surprising combination of four grape varieties, including the unexpected Languedoc Colombard.
-But nothing less surprising from the highly creative Guibert family, masters of blending in the Pays d'Oc.
-The result is a sensual, highly charming white with a round, fat profile, enlivened by a refreshing touch of yellow fruit, citrus and floral notes (hawthorn and honeysuckle).
-This skilful balance of flavors and tonicity gives off a very pleasant sensation of sapidity and freshness in a silky mouthfeel that lingers with power.
-Equally surprising: an affordable price for this level of quality.
-Matching wine at 9° for a family meal with monkfish blanquette and saffron rice.
-Score = 4.2.
+A surprising blend of four grape varieties, including the unexpected Colombard from Languedoc!
+However, this comes as no surprise from the highly creative Guibert family, who are masters of blending in the Pays d'Oc region.
+Here they offer a sensual and very charming white wine with a round and rich profile, enlivened by a beautiful refreshing touch brought by an intertwining of yellow fruit, citrus and floral notes (hawthorn and honeysuckle).
+This skilful balance between flavors and tonicity releases a very pleasant sensation of sapidity and freshness in a silky mouthfeel that lingers powerfully.
+Equally surprising is the affordable price for such a high level of quality.
+Serve at 9°C for a family meal with monkfish blanquette and saffron rice.
+Rating = 4.2.

 See all reviews from this customer